JihacK/bfv-aimassist/README.md

 # Battlefield V Aim Assist

-`pip install -r requirements.txt`

-To start: `python assist.py` as Administrator
+To start run `start.bat` as Administrator

-Check options in the `assist.py` file:
+Check options in the `peler.py` file:
 * Field of View
 * Distance Limit
 * Trigger (Aim) Button
 * Aim Locations
 * Aim Location Switching Button
 * Screensize (should be ok with default)

+thanks to xx4 for base source